tauri-apps/tauri-docs/packages/releases-site/README.md

 duplicated file is `public/favicon.svg`

-Constraints: `astro` and `@astrojs/starlight` versions must stay aligned between the repo root and this package (pnpm then dedupes to one instance), and the Netlify `ignore` rule in `netlify.toml` must list every shared path so docs-side UI edits trigger a rebuild here.
+Constraints: `astro` and `@astrojs/starlight` versions must stay aligned between the repo root and this package — both resolve through the `catalog:` block in the repo root `pnpm-workspace.yaml`, so there is a single place to bump them — and the Netlify `ignore` rule in `netlify.toml` must list every shared path so docs-side UI edits trigger a rebuild here.
 Cross-package file access needs `vite.server.fs.allow` (already set in `astro.config.mjs`) during `astro dev`.